 - Do you bring additional skills to the job?
 How would these skills translate into making you more efficient at the position?

-- Have you had great success in a similar position and are certain you can translate that level of success to the new job?
+- Have you had great success in a similar position, and are you certain you can translate that level of success to the new job?

 - If you are having trouble figuring out reasons why you stand out, consider completing a SWOT analysis.

-#4.
-Always give a salary range.
 When you only offer a set salary, you box yourself in.
-Going back to the point above, if you say you want to make $40,000 annually and the company was willing to pay you $42,000 odds are you are going to be starting off at $40,000.
+Going back to the point above, if you say you want to make $40,000 annually and the company is willing to pay you $42,000, odds are you will start at $40,000.

 By giving a salary range, you open the door to earning a higher pay rate.